History of video games: High-definition graphics in video game hardware

 Microsoft and Sony both released their next console generations, the Xbox One and PlayStation 4, in 2013.
 Both expanded on features from their previous consoles with the added support for high-resolution graphics, and more support for digital distribution of content with additional storage space.
 The Xbox One had an initial flubbed launch, as Microsoft wanted to require users to be always connected to the Internet, along with persistent use of the Kinect motion sensor, which in turn would have given certain benefits to players.
 However, these decisions were met with negative feedback in the months prior to release over their privacy concerns, and Microsoft revamped their policies.
 The Kinect, though initially bundled with the Xbox One, was made optional, and a year after launch, Microsoft opted to end Kinect's production for the Xbox One.

 Nintendo still kept to its own path.
 The company decided that the Wii may have lost a portion of its core gamers and developed the Wii U to draw this group back in.
 The Wii U, released in 2012, included a tablet-like Wii U GamePad that included controls and a touchscreen display that acted as a second screen during gameplay, along with support for Wii Remote controllers, and included backward compatibility with Wii games.
 The Wii U was a commercial failure for Nintendo following the Wii; while the Wii had sold more than 100 million units, the Wii U only sold about 13 million in its lifetime.
-Nintendo attributed this to both the marketing of the Wii U which failed to make clear the purpose of the GamePad and which made consumers believe it was just another tablet system, and to the lack of third-party support on the console which dropped off quickly once initial console sale numbers were obtained. and marketing reasons.
+Nintendo attributed this to multiple reasons.
+First, the marketing of the Wii U failed to make clear the purpose of the GamePad and made consumers believe it was just another tablet system.
+Also, third-party support on the console dropped off quickly once initial console sale numbers were obtained.